 Last, but not necessarily least, are your choices relating to visual appearance.
 In addition to choosing the wood for the back and sides, you may choose the wood for the fretboard and bridge, whether or not to have a scratch plate, and if so, what size, shape and colour.
 You may also choose to have a specific headstock veneer, specific tuners, or a specific design of rosette around the sound hole.
 Then there are the inlays on the fretboard and bindings on the edges of the body.
-I confess that personally, I am far too keen to hear the voice of an instrument rather than spend time on matters which are very much a matter of personal taste.
-For that reason, the instruments I have made so far reflect that, and are quite simple in appearance.
+In making my early instruments, I was far too keen to hear the voice of an instrument rather than spend time on matters which are very much a matter of personal taste.
+Many of the instruments I have made reflect that, and are quite simple in appearance.
 You may choose to follow my lead, for example by adopting plain wood bindings, simple mother-of-pearl fretboard markers, and by tolerating the visibility of the back and rib joints by avoiding a central feature strip on the back or an end “graft”.
 On the other hand, you may choose to include such features using selected materials.
-Please note that if the wood proves difficult to work, adopting or adapting some features may become necessary to give the instrument a tidy appearance.

-Each custom-built instrument must be priced individually according to materials selection and availability.
+Custom-built instruments can be priced individually according to materials selection.